karankohli13/infura-web3-provider/README.md

 - `mnemonic`: `string`.
 12 word mnemonic which addresses are created from.
 - `pvtKey`: `string`.
 Private key in string.
-- `infuraToken`: `string`.
+- `infuraToken`: `string` or 'array'.
 Your infura token generated from the website.
 - `network`: `string`, Network can be "ropsten" or "mainnet".
 Default "ropsten"

 ## Truffle Usage